Supporting multidisciplinary work and health management within primary care

 • Remain in work where appropriate

-• Improve functional capacity and receive coordinated onward care tailored to work-related health needs
+• Receive coordinated onward care tailored to work-related health needs

 Supporting Return-to-Work and Early Intervention